preetparmar/Python-Projects/README.md

 # Python-Projects

- A collection of small random python projects
+A collection of small random python projects.

+- ## Live Weather using BeautifulSoup